Featured image by © bigstockphoto.com / cynoclub

-It should be noted that there are two distinct types of the Kelpie breed are the original Working Kelpie and the more recent class of 'Bench Kelpie which is more often seen as a pet rather than a working dog.
-Unlike the Bench Kelpie, the working dog is not bred for colour and even though the black and tan is regarded as the truest colour of the Working Kelpie breed, it may also appear in red, blue or fawn, with or without tan.
-The double coat is short and dense with a thick undercoat covered by a hard, rain-resistant outer coat and the Working Kelpie's coat is coarser than the bench type.
+It should be noted that there are two distinct types of the Kelpie.
+These are the original Working Kelpie and the more recent class of ‘Bench Kelpie’ which is more often seen as a pet rather than a working dog.
+Unlike the Bench Kelpie, the working dog is not bred for color and even though the black and tan is regarded as the truest color of the Working Kelpie breed, it may also appear in red, blue or fawn, with or without tan.
+The double coat is short and dense with a thick undercoat covered by a hard, rain-resistant outer coat and the Working Kelpie’s coat is coarser than the bench type.

 The Australian Kelpie has a double coat with a short, dense undercoat.
-Since these dogs are average shedders, grooming them is so easy that an occasional combing and brushing is all that will be required.
-It is recommended that you bath these dogs only when necessary; otherwise the natural oils in the weather-resistant coat will be removed resulting in dry and flaky skin.
+Since these dogs are average shedders, an occasional combing and brushing is all that’s required.
+It is recommended that you bath these dogs only when necessary, else the natural oils in the weather-resistant coat will be removed resulting in dry and flaky skin.
 Otherwise, the Kelpie is a relatively low-maintenance breed.

 The Kelpie is renowned for being a very sound breed, with no inherited health problems.
 Just make sure to provide proper nutrition for your Kelpie, and not let it get overweight.

 The Australian Kelpie typically lives around 12-15 Years